Recipe: Miso Breakfast Oatmeal

 While brown sugar and cinnamon are all well and good, sometimes your oatmeal begs for something a little different.
 It asks to be removed of its sugary stereotypes in order to play the savory card.

 Luckily oats really are a blank canvas, so they do that exceptionally well, as this salty, umami-rich miso breakfast bowl proves.
+A bit of broth (store-bought is fine!) and some oats make a wildly good and savory breakfast.

 The Case for Savory Oatmeal